hashgraph/hedera-services/platform-sdk/base-apps/swirlds-base-sample/README.md

 ## Overview

-This project consists of a simple wallet application that provides a REST API to handle wallets, balances, and transactions.
+This project consists of a simple inventory management application that provides a REST API to handle items, inventories, and operations.
 The application utilizes an Undertow HTTP server to listen to connections on the configured port and limited 3erd party dependencies.

 ![base-sample.drawio.png](.%2Fdoc%2Fbase-sample.drawio.png)
 ### Dependencies